← Back to 史記

 2

 When Chen Sheng, Xiang Liang, and the other rebel leaders rose up, dozens of generals passed through Gaoyang while seizing territory.
 Li Yiji heard that these generals were all petty men fond of rigid etiquette who acted on their own judgment and could not tolerate broad-minded counsel, so he went deep into hiding.
-Later he heard that Pei Gong was leading troops to plunder territory in the Chenliu suburbs.
-A cavalryman under Pei Gong's banner happened to be Li Sheng's neighbor's son.
-Pei Gong frequently asked about the worthy scholars and heroic outstanding men in the settlement.
+Later he heard that the Lord of Pei was leading troops to seize territory in the Chenliu suburbs.
+A cavalryman under the Lord of Pei's banner happened to be a son from Li Yiji's neighborhood.
+The Lord of Pei frequently asked about the worthy scholars and outstanding men of the district.
 When the cavalryman returned, Li Sheng met him and said: 'I have heard that Pei Gong is arrogant but treats people easily, with many great strategies.
 This is truly someone I wish to follow and travel with.
-Do not speak for me first.'
-If you see Pei Gong, tell him: 'In my neighborhood there is Li Sheng, over sixty years old, eight chi tall.
-People all call him the mad scholar, but Sheng himself says he is not a mad scholar.'
+Do not speak for me first.
+If you see the Lord of Pei, tell him: 'In my neighborhood there is Li Yiji, over sixty years old and eight chi tall.
+People all call him the mad scholar, but I myself say, "I am not a mad scholar."'
 The cavalryman said: 'Pei Gong is not fond of Confucians.
-When various guests wearing Confucian caps come, Pei Gong promptly loosens their caps and urinates in them.'
+Whenever guests wearing Confucian caps come, Pei Gong promptly loosens their caps and urinates in them.
 When he speaks with people, he often curses freely.
 One cannot yet persuade him with a Confucian scholar.'
-Li Sheng said: 'Younger brother, speak of it.'
+Li Yiji said: 'Younger brother, go and tell him.'
 The cavalryman calmly delivered the message just as Li Yiji had instructed him.

 3